-Efficient operation and long component life depend on minimizing mechanical stresses on the alternator.
+Efficient operation and long component life depend on minimizing mechanical stresses on and damage to the alternator.
 When coupled in a generator set, misalignment and vibration interactions with the prime mover engine can cause mechanical stress.
+In addition, rotating the alternator rotor using a lever against the vanes of the cooling fan will damage the fan.
+The fan is not designed to withstand such forces.